 Our CEO, Nicolas Chu, recently had the chance to have a chat with Gerry Edwards and Dave Chawner at Panda Radio U.K. They discussed how Sinorbis is helping businesses to get high visibility in China through our online marketing platform.
-Due to the Great Firewall of China, many Western companies fail to reach Chinese consumers - their website is not optimised for local search engines, they are not engaging consumers using local social media channels.
+Due to the Great Firewall of China, many Western companies fail to reach Chinese consumers - their website is not optimised for local search engines or they are not engaging consumers using local social media channels.
 Here's where Sinorbis comes in to help businesses break into China digital market.

 Transcript of the radio interview: